Improvements in SAML Authentication

-The following NetScaler features can be used with third party applications/servers that are compatible with the SAML 2.0 specification:
+You can use the following Citrix ADC features with third party applications and servers that are compatible with the SAML 2.0 specification:

 - SAML Service Provider (SP)